-An expungement (under California Penal Code § 1203.4) allows you to withdraw a plea of guilty or no contest, to re-enter a plea of not guilty, and to have the criminal case dismissed.
-The expungement process releases you from virtually “all penalties and disabilities” of misdemeanor or felony conviction.1
+An expungement under California Penal Code § 1203.4 PC allows you to withdraw a plea of guilty or no contest and get your criminal case dismissed.
+A type of post-conviction relief, expungement releases you from most – but not all – “penalties and disabilities” of misdemeanor or felony convictions.1

 Here are five key things to know:

-- You may be eligible for expungement if you 1) completed probation and 2) did not do time in state prison (or would not have done prison had your case occurred after “Realignment” under Proposition 47).
+- You may be eligible for expungement under 1203.4 PC if you 1) completed probation and 2) did not do time in state prison (or would not have done time in state prison had your case occurred after “Realignment” under Proposition 47).

-- You are not eligible for expungement if you have an open criminal case or if your conviction was for a serious, violent, or sex offender crime.
+- You are not eligible for expungement if you have an open criminal case or if your conviction was for a serious felony, violent felony, or sex offender crime.

-- With the passage of SB 731 and AB 1076, record sealing is an automatic process once the court dismisses your case.
+- With the passage of SB 731 and AB 1076, record sealing is an automatic process in many cases.
+This “automatic relief” dispenses with the need for a formal expungement and even applies to certain cases where you may have done time in state prison.

 - Expunged records do not have to be disclosed to an employer even after they make a conditional offer of employment.2

-- If you cannot expunge your record, you may be able to get relief through a Certificate of Rehabilitation, governor’s pardon, or sentence commutation.
+- If you cannot expunge your record, you may be able to get relief through a certificate of rehabilitation, governor’s pardon, or sentence commutation.3

-- 2. How do I expunge a criminal record in California?
+- 2. How do I expunge my case?

 - Additional Resources